| Dietary Calcium has recently been associated with weight loss. More

 Heaney RP, Recker RR, Lappe JM, Barger-Lux MF, Rafferty K, Hinders

 S. Calcium intake and body weight.
 J Clin Endocrinol Metab.
 2000 Dec;85(12):4635-8.
+“Increasing calcium intake can be estimated to reduce the prevalence

 of overweight by perhaps as much as 60 to 80 percent.”
 Heaney